Brooks happy with performance despite falling short of ODI debut century

 “We've always produced guys who can hit the ball over the rope, so for me, it's just to really come in and play my part in the middle overs — especially in a situation like [Saturday] where we lost early wickets — and get the innings going again, then continue with a flurry at the back end,” he added.

-Brooks' brilliant batting display which featured in a record century stand with captain Kieron Pollard, helped West Indies to a 24-run victory against Ireland in the first of three ODIs.
+Brooks' brilliant batting display, which featured in a record century stand with Captain Kieron Pollard, helped West Indies to 24-run victory against Ireland in the first of three ODIs.

 West Indies play the other two matches on Tuesday and Friday.
 The teams will also play a T20I next Sunday at the same venue.